AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Great Blackamoor I come---You will go ladies, you shall go too Fan---But who the devil are they, what have they done?

-1stÊEu.
+1stC
+Eu.
 	I cannot tell, these executions happen so frequently, that we have no curiosity to learn.
 Your highness may enquire from themselves.

 					Enter another Eunuch with a paper and seal on it.

-2dÊEu.
+2dC
+Eu.
-	In the name of the most mighty the Mogul,Ê I arrest this man, and bring him to the place of execution.
+	In the name of the most mighty the Mogul,C
+ I arrest this man, and bring him to the place of execution.

 John.
 	We are going there friend---Come along Fan.

-2dÊEu.
+2dC
+Eu.
 	This woman must be secured by us.